Working with me

 There are a lot of really talented freelance designers out there, so why would you choose to work with me?

-I’ve been at this for almost a decade.
+I’ve been at this for over a decade.
 I’ve worked at both large and small agencies, which has given me a wide variety of experience and client work.
 I’m a self-starter, and constantly looking to hone my skills and broaden my depth.

 I’m adept at both print and web, as well as branding.
 Whatever you’re looking for, chances are I’ve done it.

 More about the kind of work I do here.

-It’s tempting to think that if only you had Photoshop, you could do this all yourself.
+It’s tempting to think that if only you had Photoshop, you could do this yourself.
 That’s like assuming that if only you owned CAD software, you could be an architect.
 Design isn’t software, but it also isn’t magic.
 It’s a skilled trade, like any other.
 It’s important to understand that the work that I do and the things that I recommend are rooted in years of training and experience.